Department of Labor Logo United States Department of Labor

 Contacts Technical information: Media contact:

-Area prices were down 0.3 percent over the past 2 months, up 4.4 percent from a year ago
+Area prices were up 0.8 percent over the two months, up 2.4 percent over the year

-Prices in the Washington-Arlington-Alexandria area, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), decreased 0.3 percent for the 2 months ending in January 2023, the U.S. Bureau of Labor Statistics reported today.
-Regional Commissioner Alexandra Hall Bovee noted that the January decline was the largest bimonthly decrease since March 2020 and was due largely to a decline in the medical care index.
-The all items less food and energy index, which includes medical care, contributed the most to the decrease as it declined 0.5 percent, while the energy index was down 1.9 percent.
-These declines were offset by a 1.6-percent rise in the food index.
+The Consumer Price Index for All Urban Consumers (CPI-U) in the Washington-Arlington-Alexandria area advanced 0.8 percent for the two months ending in March 2025, the U.S. Bureau of Labor Statistics reported today.
+Regional Commissioner Alexandra Hall Bovee noted that the all items less food and energy index increased 0.8 percent.
+Prices for food rose 0.7 percent while the energy index ticked down 0.1 percent.
 (Data in this report are not seasonally adjusted.
 Accordingly, bi-monthly changes may reflect seasonal influences.)

 Food